fsbraun/django-automations/doc/reference.rst

 flow.This and flow.this
 ***********************

-Nodes for an automation are specified as class properties.
+Nodes for an automation are specified as class attributes.
 To refer to other notes in the definition of a node Django-automations offers two options:

 1. Reference by string literal: ``.Next("next_node")`` will continue the automation with the node named ``next_node``
-2. Reference using the global ``This`` object instance ``this``: ``.Next(this.next_node)`` refers to the Automation objects ``next_node`` property.
-Since the classes' properties are not accessible at definition time the this object buffers the reference.
+2. Reference using the global ``This`` object instance ``this``: ``.Next(this.next_node)`` refers to the Automation objects ``next_node`` attribute.
+Since the classes' attributes are not accessible at definition time the this object buffers the reference.
 It is resolved when an instance is created and executed.

 The ``this`` object serves to avoid unnecessary strings and keep the automation definition less bloated with strings.
 To use the global ``this`` instance use ``from automations.flow import this``.
 Alternatively define your own app-specific ``this``: